QwertyuiopIsTaken/shiny-detector/README.md

 # shiny-detector

-An AI powered sound detector
+An AI powered sound detector.
+Similar to the earlier version, it automates clicking when it detects a sound.